 To change codecs: In EBS, go to 'Settings,' then click the 'Stream' tab.
 Select between VP9 and VP8.

 If you are only video conferencing in the Evercast room, you can improve your experience by dropping the thumbnails.

 While you’re at it...

-Now that you’ve got all the tricks to ensure a speedy internet connection, make sure you're also staying safe by updating your firmware, checking your wifi router's settings, and maintaining antivirus software.
+Now that you know how to increase your bandwidth for streaming or video conferencing, make sure you're also staying safe by updating your firmware, checking your wifi router's settings, and maintaining antivirus software.
 Check out our top tips for ensuring cybersecurity while working from home here.